namyeon/namyeon.github.io/index.md

 ### Conference Papers:

-*   [c.13] **Lee, N.,** Dockter, C., & Lee, S. (2020).
+*   [c.13] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Effects of Popularity Cues in Health News: An Eye-Tracking Study.
 Presented to the International Communication Association, Gold Coast, Australia.

-*   [c.12] **Lee, N.,** Dockter, C., & Lee, S. (2020).
+*   [c.12] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Engaging African-American Population in Clinical Trials: Effects of Communication Source and Racial Representation.
 Presented to the International Communication Association, Gold Coast, Australia.

-*   [c.11] Dockter, C., **Lee, N.,** Hong, Y., & Lee, S. (2020).
+*   [c.11] Dockter, C., **Lee, N.,** Hong, Y., & Lee, S. (2020, May 20-27).
 Cognitive and Emotional Processing of Instagram Posts: The Impact of Thin vs. Overweight Body Portrayals.
 Presented to the International Communication Association, Gold Coast, Australia.

-*   [c.10] **Lee, N.,** Buchanan, K., & Yu, M. (2019).
+*   [c.10] **Lee, N.,** Buchanan, K., & Yu, M. (2019, November 2-6).
 Each Post Matters: A content analysis of #mentalhealth images on Instagram.
 Presented to the American Public Health Association Conference, Philadeliphia, PA.

-*   [c.9] **Lee, N.,** Lee, S., & Dockter, C. (2019).
+*   [c.9] **Lee, N.,** Lee, S., & Dockter, C. (2019, August 7-10).
 Effects of Message Presentation Type on GM food Risk Perception, Similarity Judgement, and Attitude.
 Presented to the Association for Education in Journalism and Mass Communication, Toronto, Canada.

-*   [c.8] **Lee, N.,** Buchanan, K., Carroll, S., & Kehinde, O. (2019).
+*   [c.8] **Lee, N.,** Buchanan, K., Carroll, S., & Kehinde, O. (2019, March 7-9).
 Effects of Visual-based Social media messages on Mental Health Symptom Recognition: Mental Health Literacy and Social Media Use as Moderators.
 Presented to the International Public Relations Research Conference, Orlando, FL.

-*   [c.7] **Lee, N.,** & Lee, S. (2018).
+*   [c.7] **Lee, N.,** & Lee, S. (2018, May 24-28).
 Attitude and Risk Perception to Genetically Modified (GM) Food Products: The Influence of Consensus Message, Graphical Representations, and HBM Variables.
 Presented to the International Communication Association, Prague, Czech Republic.

-*   [c.6] Hong, S., Jahng, M. R., **Lee, N.,** & Wise, K. (2018).
+*   [c.6] Hong, S., Jahng, M. R., **Lee, N.,** & Wise, K. (2018, May 24-28).
 Do you filter who you are?: Manipulative self-presentation, social cues, and user evaluations of Instagram selfies.
 Presented to the International Communication Association, Prague, Czech Republic.

-*   [c.5] Won, J., **Lee, N.,** & Lee, S. (2018).
+*   [c.5] Won, J., **Lee, N.,** & Lee, S. (2018, March 5-7).
 Effects of expressing emotion and altering logo color in organizational crisis responses.
 Presented to the International Public Relations Research Conference, Orlando, FL.

-*   [c.4] **Lee, N.,** & Lee, S. (2017).
+*   [c.4] **Lee, N.,** & Lee, S. (2017, May 25-29).
 Effects of Infographics During Science News Processing: Prior Knowledge and Prior Attitude as Moderators.
 Presented to the International Communication Association, San Diego, CA

-*   [c.3] Jahng, M. R., & **Lee, N.** (2017).
+*   [c.3] Jahng, M. R., & **Lee, N.** (2017, May 25-29).
 When scientists tweet for social changes: Dialogic communication and collective mobilization strategies by Flint Water Study scientists on Twitter.
 Presented to the International Communication Association, San Diego, CA.

-*   [c.2] Lee, S., Johnson, E., & **Lee, N.** (2016).
+*   [c.2] Lee, S., Johnson, E., & **Lee, N.** (2016, May 9-13).
 The impact of risk perception on responses to misleading food label claim.
 Presented to the International Communication Association, Fukuoka, Japan.

-*   [c.1] Park, E., & **Lee, N.** (2015).
+*   [c.1] Park, E., & **Lee, N.** (2015, March 4-8).
 Dealing with misinformation in a health crisis situation: Effects of Inoculation messages and the tone of voice in Ebola virus communication.
 Presented to the International Public Relations Research Conference, Miami, FL.

 * * *